The Anderson Model of Burnout and Personal Recovery™

 Impactful Presentation - Online and In-Person

-Contact Sophie to book this keynote or workshop for your team
+Contact Sophie to book this presentation

 • Quick mindset shifts + wellbeing practices everyone can use today.